tomtom828/burger/README.md

-# burger
+# Eat Da Burger!

+### Introduction
-Eat the Burger!
-A MySQL, Node, Express, Handlebars restaurant app that lets users input the names of burgers they'd like to eat.
+A MySQL, Node, Express, Handlebars burger joint app that lets users input the names of burgers they'd like to eat.